fluree/docs.flur.ee/src/content/0.10.0/docs/identity/signatures.md

 ### Signed Queries
 If `fdb-open-api` is set to true, then you do not need to sign your queries.
 With an open api, you can still sign your queries to see what the results would have been with a closed API.

 If you do need to sign your queries, you should have access to your private key.
-Your private key needs to be [connected to a valid auth record](/docs/identity/auth-records) in the database.
+Your private key needs to be [connected to a valid auth record](/docs/identity/auth-records) in the ledger.

 If you are having an issue signing queries, you can use the [troubleshooting guide](https://docs.google.com/document/d/1uS3on1-xAtl86hcdya9fN5gPyp8qikVIsPH2nnJ-0bo/edit?usp=sharing).